ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 ### Install and configure ThrottleStop

-Download [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) and extract it to "".
+Download [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) and extract it to "C:\Program Files (x86)\ThrottleStop".

 Download this configuration file and put it into "".